AgyLuczak/SECOND-STORY-SHOP/TESTING.md

 I used W3C Validator to test all HTML pages.
 Initially, the validator showed two stray tags on a home page.The remaining errors are a result of using a Jinja template.

-Screenshots of the results can be found within the documentation folder. [html validation screenshots](docs/html_validation)
+Screenshots of the results can be found within the documentation folder: [html validation screenshots](docs/html_validation)

 ### CSS